yuvallanger/strife-plot/article.md

 **A work in progress**

-Tel-Aviv University
+Department of Molecular Microbiology and Biotechnology
 The George S. Wise Faculty of Life Sciences
-Department of Microbiology [?]
+Tel-Aviv University

 Yuval Langer
 Dr. Avigdor Eldar